 In the context of manufacturing and product design Virtual Reality (VR) digitally simulates a product or environment, often with the user being able to interact and immerse themselves within it.
-With Augmented Reality (AR) the digital product is projected on to a real world background, rather than a digitally simulated one like VR.
+With Augmented Reality (AR) the digital product or information is projected on to a real world background, rather than a digitally simulated one like VR.

 Virtual and Augmented Reality for Design Development